MicrowavedBred/KokoroAudioBook/README.md

+# Thanks to PierrunoYT for making the original version that I took 99% of this from.
+# I only added the audio book side
+# Original repository found here https://github.com/PierrunoYT/Kokoro-TTS-Local

 # Kokoro TTS Local

 A local implementation of the Kokoro Text-to-Speech model, featuring dynamic module loading, automatic dependency management, and a web interface.